Head of the Research Laboratory

 Activity of the Research Laboratory

 The essential goal of the lab is to promote the solution of up-to-date healthcare problems by the use of advanced measuring and information technologies.
-A significant part of the research capacity is devoted to the non-invasive brain and cardiac diagnostic methods by the use of high-resolution bioelectric imaging technologies.
+A significant part of the research capacity is devoted to the non-invasive cardiac diagnostic methods based on high-resolution bioelectric imaging technologies.
 The focus of activities is on the interpretation of the multi-lead measurements by statistical and modelling procedures.
-An important topic of the lab is the personalized multi-component nutrition analysis and synthesis, furthermore, the development and research of intelligent telediagnostic homecare information systems containing therapeutic units.
-The research projects are sponsored by TAMOP national and EU funds.
-Because of the professional management of interdisciplinary matters, an intensive scientific and technological cooperation has been established with some of the Hungarian industrial and healthcare institutions i.e.: Cardiological Center of the Semmelweis University, National Institute of Clinical Neurosciences, Innomed Inc. and the County Hospital Csolnoky Ferenc of Veszprem.
+An important topic of the lab is the development of automated arrhythmia detection algorithms with special regard to the identification of atrial fibrillation which significantly increases the risk of stroke.
+Investigations related to the body surface detectability of increased ventricular bioelectric lability (leading to elevated sudden cardiac death risk) broaden the spectrum of the lab even further.
+The research projects are sponsored by national and EU funds.
+In order to the professional management of interdisciplinary matters, an intensive scientific and technological cooperation has been established with the Hungarian Academy of Sciences and some leading healthcare institutions, i.e., Institute of Technical Physics and Materials Science, Heart and Vascular Center of the Semmelweis University, National Institute of Clinical Neurosciences.

 - Kósa I, Vassányi I, Nemes A, Hortobágyi J, Kozmann G.: Stress ECG utilization in the evaluation of patients with chest pain: the real practice in Hungary with 10 million inhabitants.
 Int J Cardiol.
 2011 May 19;149(1):137-9.